Hosanger Municipality: General information

 The parish of Hosanger was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1885, the exclave of Seim was separated from Hosanger and merged into the new Alversund Municipality.
-This left Hosanger with 3,387 residents.
-On 1 January 1867, the Øksendalen farm (population: 28) in the Eksingedalen valley was transferred from Voss Municipality to Hosanger by Royal resolution.
-On 1 January 1910, the eastern part of Hosanger (population: 821) which included the Modalen and Eksingedalen valleys was separated from Hosanger to form the new Modalen Municipality.
-The split left Hosanger with 2,524 inhabitants.
+On 1 January 1885, the exclave of Seim was separated from Hosanger Municipality and merged into the new Alversund Municipality.
+This left Hosanger Municipality with 3,387 residents.
+On 1 January 1867, the Øksendalen farm (population: 28) in the Eksingedalen valley was transferred from Voss Municipality to Hosanger Municipality by royal resolution.
+On 1 January 1910, the eastern part of Hosanger Municipality (population: 821) which included the Modalen and Eksingedalen valleys was separated to form the new Modalen Municipality.
+The split left Hosanger Municipality with 2,524 inhabitants.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Hosanger was dissolved and its lands were divided as follows amongst its neighbors:
+On 1 January 1964, Hosanger Municipality was dissolved and its lands were divided as follows amongst its neighbors: